 Sharyn L. Battersby (Ed.
 M., Ed.
 D., Columbia University, M.M.
-Manhattan School of Music, B.M., Boston Conservatory of Music, New England Conservatory of Music) is current Head of the Music Education Division and Associate Professor at The Catholic University of America in Washington D.C. where she teaches courses in undergraduate and graduate elementary and secondary general/choral music education, early childhood and elementary instruction for teacher education, choral and instrumental techniques for the music educator, introduction to music education, action research,and also supervises student teachers.
+Manhattan School of Music, B.M., Boston Conservatory of Music, New England Conservatory of Music) is current Head of the Music Education Academic Area and Associate Professor at The Catholic University of America in Washington D.C. where she teaches courses in undergraduate and graduate elementary and secondary general/choral music education, early childhood and elementary instruction for teacher education, choral and instrumental techniques for the music educator, introduction to music education, action research,and also supervises student teachers.

 Prior to joining the faculty at The Catholic University of America, she was the Director of Music Education and Director of the Preparatory School at Clayton State University in suburban Atlanta, Georgia.
 In New York City she was an adjunct professor of music at the City University of New York, and a vocal music specialist with various New York and New Jersey public middle schools and high schools.
 She was also an active pianist, adjudicator, and educator in the tri-state area.
 Over the past thirty years, she has adjudicated piano and choral/vocal festivals and competitions, and her free-lance performances ranged from working as a choir director and pianist/organist in numerous churches in the Metropolitan area, to free-lance commercial work on keyboards and as a vocalist with various contemporary commercial ensembles.